eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 channel set <name> <options...>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: sets options for the channel specified.
-The full list of possible options are given in doc/settings/mod.channels.
+The full list of possible options are given in :ref:`channels`.
+Note that the syntax for setting the need-* settings in Tcl differs from that of the command line, in that the need-* value needs to be enclosed in {}s, such as ``channel set #chan need-op { putmsg NickServ "op #chan }``.

   Returns: nothing